Locate a grave MUSEUM OF THE FALLEN

 Mughal Empire

-Conquest The empire that built the Taj Mahal and once ruled a quarter of humanity, hollowed out until a British company pensioned off its last emperor.
+Conquest The empire that built the Taj Mahal and once ruled a quarter of humanity, hollowed out until a British company pensioned off Bahadur Shah II, its last emperor.

 1857 CE b.
 1526 CE · 331 years

-Conquest An independent Pacific monarchy recognized by the world's powers, overthrown by American businessmen and annexed against its queen's protest.
+Conquest An independent Pacific monarchy recognized by the world's powers, overthrown in 1893 when American businessmen and US Marines deposed Queen Liliuokalani; annexed by the United States in 1898.

 1893 CE b.
 1795 CE · 98 years